Grow Your Bottom Line with Emotional Intelligence

 Increase flexibility among your leadership by providing learning that includes collaborative problem-solving, ensemble building, and thinking on your feet.
 How can you shake things up?
 At Ariel, we use a variety of improvisational warm-ups, exercises, and role-playing to improve flexibility, adaptability, openness, ability to recognize and accept offers, and—wait for it—listening.
 It’s not enough for leaders to ask questions.
 There’s nothing like putting yourself in somebody else’s shoes to understand where they’re coming from.

 Successful teams need solid relationships to collaborate, cooperate, and problem-solve; however, building truly substantive relationships demands attentiveness, sensitivity, vulnerability, and caring.
 Oh no…throw your arms around each other and sing Kumbaya?
 Not at all.
 At Ariel , we teach the importance of life mapping and journal reflection.
 Crafting and sharing personal credos will aid in building deeper relationships.
 Teach your leaders to craft and share stories about meaningful life moments and watch the bonds and team morale grow.

 Organizational co-evolution (the adaptation of an organism triggered by a change in another) is a biological term that very much applies to today’s business landscape.
 Developing your team’s emotional intelligence can have a profound impact on the entire business.
 Professionals with higher EQs have the ability to recognize and relate to changing business environments, build on strengths around them, adapt more fluidly, and inspire greater harmony, cooperation, and commitment in a team.
 And that’s worth every penny.

 Interested in learning more?
-Contact us today to see how The Ariel Group can help you develop your next great leader.
+Contact us today to see how Ariel can help you develop your next great leader.